A Community Vision for North Berkeley BART

-Hundreds of residents came out Tuesday, January 15 to share their opinions on what kind of development they would like to see on the North Berkeley BART parking lot.
-Chief among resident concerns was that any new housing that is built be affordable, include units for families and conform with the surrounding neighborhood.
-Another major concern was the impact of removing parking on BART ridership, especially among older residents who are less likely to ride a bicycle or use other modes of transportation.
+Hundreds of residents came out on Tuesday, January 15, 2019, to share their opinions on what kind of development they would like to see at the North Berkeley BART Station.
+Many expressed the view that any new housing that is built be affordable, include units for families, and conform with the surrounding neighborhood.
+Another major topic was the impact of removing parking on BART ridership, especially among older residents who are less likely to ride a bicycle or use other modes of transportation.

 North Berkeley braces for big changes to the BART station area (SF Chronicle, January 16, 2019)

 Plans for housing at North Berkeley BART develop under new law (Berkeleyside, January 16, 2019)

 On April 22, 2019, Mayor Arreguín and Councilmember Kesarwani sent a letter to Assemblymember Chiu informing him of the City’s progress in implementing his sponsored legislation, AB 2923, and requesting assistance in addressing questions about the law.
 In a response letter, Assembly Members Chiu and Grayson indicated they are not anticipating changes to the implementation of the bill based on its original structure.

 Through the Adeline Corridor planning process, the City of Berkeley is also gathering public input on the future use of the Ashby BART Station site.
 Future development at that site will also require an MOU with BART and will be informed by community input.

 On Saturday, October 13, 2018, a Visioning Open House was held where residents commented on ideas submitted by members of the community.
 See a summary of the visual and written ideas presented.
 Thank you to everyone for your vision and for the hours of work illustrating and describing your ideas!